What is Auroville?

 However, if the concept sounds too ambitious and idealistic to be a success, it probably is.
 I have read that despite its stringent rules and all the spirituality mumbo jumbo, Auroville is not free from crimes such as robbery, sexual harassment, rape, and even murder.

-Besides, Auroville is steeped in bureaucracy.
-The process to become a permanent resident is a long, tedious one.
+On top of that, Auroville is steeped in bureaucracy.
+The process to become a permanent resident is apparently a long, tedious one.
 And it’s also expensive.
 First of all, you have to work for two years without pay.
 Secondly, once you have passed the review process, you will have to make a ‘mandatory donation’ (an oxymoron?) of up to USD 50,000 to the township, in return for housing.

 This supposedly cashless city also receives a steady stream of donations from the Indian government, visitors, and private donors.
 To whom this money goes to, nobody seems to know or want to talk about.